susmaycan/adoptdontbuy-server/Readme.md

-# EasyNotes Application
+# adoptdontbuy server

-Build a Restful CRUD API for a simple Note-Taking application using Node.js, Express and MongoDB.
+Restful CRUD API build with Node.js, Express and MongoDB.

 ## Steps to Setup